Today’s business decision-maker has an abundance of marketing research services available to them.

 As a result, brands end up making near-useless decisions as they drain more time and resources into a marketing campaign.

-How can you assure it is done correctly so that doesn’t happen?
+How can you ensure it is done correctly so that doesn’t happen?
 I’ll be frank – stop working with a marketing agency for ad concept testing.

 PR surveys gather public opinion about a certain topic and are a useful type of market research to invest in.